KevZep/Assigment-2/README.md

 Assignment 2 for CS303

 NOTE:
   Headers aren't in the program.
-I attempted to split the program, but for unknown reasons, the program would crash.
+I attempted to split the program, but for unknown reasons, the program would crash.(Check the image to see this issue)
   The program was written in replit.

 Running the program: